kkomelin/idna_convert/README.txt

 ---------------------

-Generally speaking, the module provides two functions that allow to convert domain names in >Punycode (http://en.wikipedia.org/wiki/Punycode) to human-readable national domain names in Unicode and back.
+Generally speaking, the module provides two functions that allow to convert domain names in Punycode (http://en.wikipedia.org/wiki/Punycode) to human-readable national domain names in Unicode and vice versa.

 Examples of use:
 print idna_convert_decode("xn--d1acufc.xn--p1ai"); // Prints "домен.рф".